QuantumCode01/CMSApi/README.md

    - Access to the PUT/DELETE APIs for the Post/Blog table should be restricted to the owner of the post/blog.
    - Any user can access the GET API for a post/blog if it is public.

-# API for every method
+# API for each task
         |  Method     |   URL       |  Description     |
     |:---       |   :---:       |   :---:       |
 | `POST`| http://127.0.0.1:8000/api/user/ | Create User |